Find Business Schools

 • Dispense medical devices or drugs, and calculate dosages and provide instructions as necessary.

-Qualities of a Clinical Research Coordinator
+Clinical Research Coordinator Needed Skills

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.